James “Jim” Valentine

 Embed:

-James Valentine discusses being evacuated.
-He discusses that he thought he was leaving but was sent back to liberate Seoul the second time from North Korea.
-He explains how he didn't completely understand since he was just a teen and how it changed him.
-He shares his struggles post-war.
-His wife, Beth, adds a story about rations and being able to eat during the cold.
-She explains how he didn't speak of the war until being involved with the VFW in Washington.
+James "Jim" Valentine speaks about his experience of being evacuated.
+He initially thought he was leaving for good, but instead, he was sent back to liberate Seoul from North Korea for a second time.
+As a teenager, he struggled to fully understand what was happening, and the experience had a profound impact on him.
+He shares the difficulties he faced after the war.
+His wife, Beth, recounts a story about food rations and how they managed to eat during the cold weather.
+She explains that he didn’t discuss his wartime experiences until he became involved with the Veterans of Foreign Wars (VFW) in Washington.

 Share YouTube: